bvm-org/bvm/README.md

 Because every function can return a variable number of results, results will always be displayed in an array, even though in this case, we've only returned a single result.
+Note that because the current BVM implementation is written in JavaScript, the results returned and displayed by the REPL are JSON-formatted data objects and thus differ in format from the input of BVM assembly.
+For example, BVM assembly requires whitespace separators, whereas JSON tends to remove whitespace where other separators must be used, for example `,` and `:` in arrays and objects.

 If we do: